Smith & Wesson Model 39: Design

-The Model 39 was designed with an anodized aluminum frame, a curved backstrap and a blued carbon steel slide that carried the manual safety.
+The Model 39 was designed with an anodized aluminum frame, a curved backstrap, and a blued carbon steel slide that carried the manual safety.
 The grip was of three pieces made of two walnut wood panels attached to the aluminum frame's handle with a screw.
 Later variants of the Model 39 would incorporate black polymer grips.
 The Model 39's magazine release is located at the rear of the trigger guard, a contrast to most European designs which were still using heel releases.
 The Model 39 used a conventional slide, barrel bushing, slide arrangement as opposed to the exposed barrel and falling locking block arrangement of the P38.
 Locking the slide into the barrel on a Model 39 locking is achieved by a modification of the Browning P35 (High Power) cam-locked breech.

-First generation Model 39 slides used either a long, spring steel extractor or a spring-loaded, pivoting claw extractor.
+First-generation Model 39 slides used either a long, spring steel extractor or a spring-loaded, pivoting claw extractor.
 Long extractors tended to be fragile and were replaced by the pivoting type.
 However, the long extractor proved to be more reliable than the pivoting version.
 The Model 39 employed many features common to the Walther P38 such as a combination safety and decocker that disconnected the trigger and hammer.

-Smith & Wesson even copied the 8-round single-stack magazine as well but added a magazine catch cutout to it in order to accommodate the button release near the trigger guard more popular on American pistols.
+Smith & Wesson copied the 8-round single-stack magazine as well but added a magazine catch cutout to it in order to accommodate the button release near the trigger guard more popular on American pistols.
 The overall length of the Model 39 was 7.6 inches, the barrel is 4 inches long.
 The weight of the Model 39 was 1.72 pounds; this light weight is due to its aluminum frame.